Mario-Youchia/Arduino-Four-Servo-Controller/README.md

 source/ServosTest.sln
 ```

-Restore the NuGet packages, build the solution, and run the Windows Forms project.
+Build the solution, and run the Windows Forms project.

 The embedded firmware files under: